algofairness/kdd-2021-network-fairness-tutorial/index.md

 ## Social Science, Fairness, and Networks (45 mins)

-To introduce and motivate the overall tutorial from a social science perspective, we’ll begin by discussing [boyd et al.'s paper on The Networked Nature of Algorithmic Discrimination][1].
+To introduce and motivate the overall tutorial from a social science perspective, we’ll begin by discussing [boyd et al.'s paper on The Networked Nature of Algorithmic Discrimination](#1).
 This paper establishes the idea that fairness in networks is not just an allocation problem on a graph, but is about how social structures can create groups and patterns of inequality mediated by access.
 One motivating example they describe, which we will also use for this tutorial, is that of a social network (such as LinkedIn) focused on access to job information, where who you know can directly determine whether you receive a job.
 Thus, they argue, your social network connections (or lack thereof) can be used to discriminate against you.

 This idea --- the possibility of discrimination based on social network position --- is the motivating theme for this tutorial.
 The tutorial will begin by describing the social science rationale behind these concerns.

 **What are networks and how they are created.** In order to understand how discrimination might manifest in social networks, we need to understand more about what these networks are and how they are created.
-Social networks \citep{boyd2007social}, or networks where nodes represent individuals and edges represent connections between those people, exist in both online and offline settings.
-These networks are known to exhibit \emph{homophily} -- the tendency for people to be more likely to have ties (edges) in a social network if they share demographic characteristics and/or have common interests \citep{shalizi2011homophily}.
+Social networks [[2]](#2), or networks where nodes represent individuals and edges represent connections between those people, exist in both online and offline settings.
+These networks are known to exhibit *homophily* -- the tendency for people to be more likely to have ties (edges) in a social network if they share demographic characteristics and/or have common interests [[3]](#3).
 Thus, even without additional node attributes, networks can encode demographic information about individuals.
-Additionally, and especially in online settings where links between people can sometimes be the results of recommendation algorithms, these connections between similar individuals become reinforced through a property known as \emph{contagion}.
+Additionally, and especially in online settings where links between people can sometimes be the results of recommendation algorithms, these connections between similar individuals become reinforced through a property known as *contagion*.

-**Social capital in networks, the view from sociology** Granovetter's seminal work on The Strength of Weak Ties introduced the idea that position in a network may determine an individual's access to resources and that such access may be based on meso-structures in a network beyond the scope of an individual's direct ties \citep{granovetter1973strength}.
+**Social capital in networks, the view from sociology** Granovetter's seminal work on The Strength of Weak Ties introduced the idea that position in a network may determine an individual's access to resources and that such access may be based on meso-structures in a network beyond the scope of an individual's direct ties [[4]](#4).
 In a job-focused social network, such weak ties between individuals who do not share other acquaintances, allow information about jobs to flow further through the network, letting individuals hear about jobs they might not otherwise know about.
 This tangible importance of an individual's position in a network has been further developed in the notion of social capital.

-\emph{Social capital} is the idea that an individual's position in a network is a form of wealth, privilege, ad power \citep{burt2000network,coleman1988social}.
-The idea of social capital has different nuanced results and implications.  \emph{Contagion}, discussed earlier as well, is when individuals with social capital lead other individuals to copy their behavior.  \emph{Network models of prominence} assume that social capital is an indication of quality or resources.  \emph{Closure} is the related property where highly connected networks spread information widely, while \emph{brokerage} is the ability of highly connected bridge nodes to have the social capital that comes from controlling access to information.
+*Social capital* is the idea that an individual's position in a network is a form of wealth, privilege, ad power [[5]](#5) [[6]](#6) \citep{burt2000network,coleman1988social}.
+The idea of social capital has different nuanced results and implications.  *Contagion*, discussed earlier as well, is when individuals with social capital lead other individuals to copy their behavior.  *Network models of prominence* assume that social capital is an indication of quality or resources.  *Closure* is the related property where highly connected networks spread information widely, while *brokerage* is the ability of highly connected bridge nodes to have the social capital that comes from controlling access to information.

 The tutorial will discuss these and related ideas from sociology so that participants can understand how social networks and fairness are connected.